Stencyl/stencylpedia/chapter-4/customizing-actors.md

 ## Introduction

 Sometimes, you want an actor to **act a little bit differently** from the norm.
-Suppose that we’ve created a basic enemy for a Mario-like game, like a Goomba.
+Suppose that we've created a basic enemy for a Mario-like game, like a Goomba.

 Now, we want to make a Hopping Goomba - one that jumps.